-Paragraph Two: The Extraordinary General Meetings shall be called by the Board of Directors, by the Management Board or by at least 20% (twenty percent) of the total of Members, or whenever the interests of the Association require the Members pronouncement, among them:
+Paragraph Two: The Extraordinary General Meetings shall be called by the Board of Directors, by the Executive Board or by at least 20% (twenty percent) of the total of Members, or whenever the interests of the Association require the Members pronouncement, among them:

 - a) statutory reform;

-- b) to deliberate, when at the discretion of the Board of Directors or the Management Board, and the relevance of the matter so require, on measures aimed at preserving the interests of members;
+- b) to deliberate, when at the discretion of the Board of Directors or the Executive Board, and the relevance of the matter so require, on measures aimed at preserving the interests of members;

 - c) to approve Amec’s dissolution; and